frederiksberg/LoRaWAN-stack/README.md

 * `configuration/postgresql/initdb/`: directory containing PostgreSQL initialization scripts

-## Persistence storage
+## Persistent storage
-Docker volumes are used for persistence storage of data from the different apps and are defined in `docker-compose.yml`
+Docker volumes are used for persistent storage of data from the different apps and are defined in `docker-compose.yml`

 * `postgresql-data`: volume containing the PostgreSQL data
 * `redis-data`: volume containing the Redis data